Elorri/OpenBeeLab/README.md

 ## Features

 This will app allows :
+- get an overview of user's apiaries
-- get an overview of all beehouses available to an user
+- get an overview of user's beehouses
 - check out the last 30 days average measure foreach beehouse
-- sync data from the serveur during the first install and then sync every 12 hours
+- sync data from the serveur during the first install and then sync every 12 hours since then
 - send notification when bees are in danger